 - Tanks made of fiberglass (measuring 6-10 in diameter).

-- Diverse flow rates ranging from 8 GPM to 10 GPM.
+- Diverse flow rates range from 8 GPM to 10 GPM.

 - Automatic regeneration.

-If you are interested in learning more about deionized water, softened water, and their respective systems, you can visit our webpage.
-For order placement or technical consultations with our engineers, do not hesitate to contact us via our email email@example.com.
+If you are interested in learning more about water deionization systems, and water softening systems, you can visit our webpage.
+For the latest quotes or technical consultation with our engineers, please feel free to contact us via email at firstname.lastname@example.org.
+We provide factory-priced softening systems and deionization systems to customers around the world.
+We also welcome distribution of our products.